offsoc/wire-helm-charts/charts/wire-utility/README.md

 - Default settings are in `values.yaml`.
 - All config values are set as environment variables in the pod.

+** To change the image tag, update the `appVersion` in the Chart.yaml file.
 **Service probing** runs every minute by default.
 To disable, set in `values.yaml`:
 ```yaml